Home Culture in Vancouver Lunar New Year and Chinese New Year in Metro Vancouver

 Chinese New Year Parade

 The Chinese New Year Parade takes place most years in Vancouver’s Chinatown on the Sunday after New Year’s Day from 11:00 am until around 1:30 pm.
+In 2026 the parade takes place on Sunday, February 22nd.

-New Years at Vancouver’s Chinese Garden
+New Year’s at Vancouver’s Chinese Garden

 Festivities at Chinatown Plaza